kostarter/dataviz-opensource/superset/README.md

 ### SQLite :

-QLite is a relational database management system (RDBMS) contained in a C library.
+SQLite is a relational database management system (RDBMS) contained in a C library.
 In contrast to many other database management systems, SQLite is not a client–server database engine.
 Rather, it is embedded into the end program.<br/>
 It is embeded wihthin Apache Superset.

 ##### Data sample :